sholtomaud/phd/Chapters/Chapter1_LiteratureReview/README.md

 #### Make Good Agreements (MGA) and Make Good Measures (MGM)

 "A make good agreement is an arrangement between a tenure holder and water bore owner" [@EHP2013, p.2].
 Make good measures applies if the relevant authority believes that a bore is impaired.
 A make good measure is the measure a petroleum tenure holder will take if a bore has an impaired capacity. [@EHP2013, p.2].
-An impairment will (should) be documents in a bore report, and can be when a bore no longer supplies a reasonable quantity or quality of water for its authorised use or purpose, with the ultimate arbiter being the governing chief executive [@QSG2000].
+An impairment will (should) be documents in a bore report, and can be when a bore no longer supplies a reasonable quantity or quality of water for its authorised use or purpose, with the ultimate arbiter being the governing chief executive [@QSG].

 As noted by the EHP, these measures can include works on the bore, such as deepening, where the costs of words is borne by the petroleum tenure holder (PTH).
 Or alternately, the petroleum tenure holder may provide the water bore owner monetary compensation.